A Jacquet-Langlands functor for $p$-adic locally analytic representations: Introduction

-For the case of $\GL_2$ this is proven by Pan in \cite[Corollary 5.3.9]{LuePanII} via explicit power series expansions.
-In this paper we prove a much more general result that holds for an arbitrary duality of local Shimura varieties and arbitrary period sheaves appearing in the affinoid charts of relative Fargues-Fontaine curves, see \cref{CoroLocAnVectorInfiniteShimura} for a precise statement.
+For $n=2$ this is proved by Pan in \cite[Corollary 5.3.9]{LuePanII} via explicit power series expansions.
+He added (see Remark 5.3.10 in loc.cit.) that "it will be very interesting and conceptually satisfying to have a more intrinsic proof".
+We answer this question and prove a much more general result that holds for an arbitrary duality of local Shimura varieties and arbitrary period sheaves appearing in the affinoid charts of relative Fargues-Fontaine curves, see \cref{CoroLocAnVectorInfiniteShimura} for a precise statement.
 Then, the partial result towards \cref{eqQuestion1Intro} mentioned above will be a rather formal consequence of this independence of locally analytic vectors at infinite level, after applying enough technology coming from the theory of solid locally analytic representations \cite{RRLocallyAnalytic,RJRCSolidLocAn2}.
 We also apply this independence of locally analytic vectors to construct an equivariant isomorphism for the compactly supported de Rham cohomology between the two towers of a duality of local Shimura varieties, see \cref{Theo7Intro}.

 In order to present the main results of this paper we have separated the introduction in different paragraphs, going from the general results on towers of rigid spaces, passing to the applications to local Shimura varieties, and finishing with the most specific applications to the Lubin-Tate and Drinfeld towers.